 Fuel pump

-9. The purpose of the fuel pump wiring includes a control switch in the airflow meter that always turns the pump off when the engine is stopped.
+9. The purpose of the fuel pump wiring includes a control switch in the air flow meter that always turns the pump off when the engine is stopped.

 Fuel injectors

-Fuel pressure control
+Fuel pressure regulator

 Fuel pressure regulator - marked with an arrow (EGI engine)